 Here’s the deal:

-The sneaky part of perfectionism is that it looks logical.
-It looks rationale.
+The sneaky part of perfectionism is that it looks logical and rationale.
 It doesn’t look like “perfectionism” or “procrastination”.
-It looks like you don’t have the right information or the right feelings to move forward.
+As a result you don’t have the right information or the right feelings to move forward.

-It looks logical to keep thinking about the project.
+It seems logical to keep thinking about the project.
 To try to make some decisions.
 To figure out my ideal outcome or how to best motivate myself.